 The level of spiritual authority that Tikkun apostles arrogate to themselves is deeply worrying.
 From Tikkun leader Rabbi Glenn Blank's notes from a past Tikkun conference we read the following:

 “Topic: Roles of an apostle?
 Dan Juster’s propositions:

 1. Apostles are what they were in biblical times, except for writing authoritative Scripture

 2. Apostles may be chosen by other apostles (apostolic succession in historic churches)

 3. Apostles may be chosen supernaturally by the Holy Spirit

 4. Apostles provide governmental order and covering for five-fold ministry.”
 (1)

 Blank specifically states that these are Dan Juster’s own propositions on the level of authority held by a restored apostle today.
 Juster claims that they are basically the same as the Twelve -apart from not being able to write authoritative Scripture.
-So they don’t mean just church-planters sent out from some congregation, but apostles in the sense of the Twelve and Paul; -in other words foundational authority; and indeed other sources from our pseudo-apostolic trio confirm this:
+So they don’t mean just church-planters sent out from some congregation, but apostles in the sense of the Twelve and Paul; -in other words foundational authority; and indeed other material from within Tikkun confirms this:

 "We are looking to re-establish foundations for the community of faith".
 (2)